Updated December 2022

 Step #2: Look at Network Technician Programs Near You

 So what’s involved in network technician training?
 What skills will you be learning in class?
 Most importantly, do these topics match your interests and natural talents?

 The best way to find out is to research network technician programs near you—and take a good look at a course list.

 A detailed course list will break down all the theory and hands-on skills you’ll need to learn.
 You probably won’t be familiar with all the concepts and terminology, but you’ll get a good picture of what the program is all about.

-You’ll get a preview of what you’ll be working on for 12-24 months (most programs take between 1-2 years to complete).
-Make sure these concepts spark your interest, before you dive into training!
+You’ll get a preview of what you’ll be working on for 12 to 24 months (most programs take between one and two years to complete).
+Make sure these concepts spark your interest before you dive into training!